Golfing holidays in Spain

-Mojacar Video Mojacar Pueblo is the kind of vacation spot you would expect to see on a postcard.
+Mojacar Pueblo is the kind of vacation spot you would expect to see on a postcard.
 A fairytale town, with its cluster of white sugar cubed buildings clinging to the side of the hilltop.
 For visitors, the old town is a delightful place to explore, where you will find charming trinket shops, restaurants, bars and terraces.
 The town is a browser's delight.
 Arty shops beckon with their bits and pieces hanging from walls and make shift stalls.

 The winding streets lead you past smartly renovated houses decked out with potted plants and flowers and hole-in-the-wall shops selling everything from trendy clothing to locally made souvenirs.
 Look out for the great value hand woven rugs, jarapas and the famous Indalo Man.
 At the heart of the mountaintop town is the Plaza Nueva where you stand on what appears to be a marble dance floor overhanging the side of a mountain.
 The views of the unexpected green carpet of agriculture land surrounding the town and Sierra Cabrera Mountains and coast line are magnificent.
 For those with the energy, further spectacular views await at the Mirador Castillo, which is the highest point of the town.

 While your getting lost in the winding streets of Mojacar, look out for a certain young lady.
 It's not often you come across a monument to a woman in Spain.
 They tend to be either stern looking military heroes, or long forgotten bishops.
-Mojacar though, has put up a monument to some very important women who over the centuries lugged water from The Mojaquera the Moorish fountain at the foot of the village all the way to the top.
+Mojacar though, has put up a monument to some very important women who over the centuries lugged water from the Moorish fountain at the foot of the village all the way to the top.

 If you get a bit of puffed out on your way up there, spare a thought for the Carmens and Marias who with a brimful clay pot as headgear, negotiated the winding tracks to the top, headscarf held firmly in place with clenched teeth.
 The tiny pitcher-toting white marble statue of the Mojaquera stands in front of the church sporting typical dress, her face covered.
 Arab style.
 Santa Maria, the church itself, isn't the usual fancy wedding cake construction you often find in Spain, but a former fortress made of huge stone slabs.